-4.7 Effects on the ability to drive and use machines
+4.7 Effects on ability to drive and use machines

-Omeprazole is not likely to affect the ability to drive or use machines.
-Adverse drug reactions such as dizziness and visual disturbances may occur.
+Omeflux is not likely to affect the ability to drive or use machines.
+Adverse drug reactions such as dizziness and visual disturbances may occur (see section 4.8).
 If affected, patients should not drive or operate machinery.